ajpage74/terraform-foundations-azure/AZURE.md

 https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs/resources/resource_group

-Add a new resource group called "tflab" to your main.tf file.
+Add a new resource group called **tflab_rg** to your main.tf file.
 Don't forget to click on the save icon.
+You must use the name **tflab_rg** here, please don't choose another name.

 Note: If you want to try a different Azure location you can find a list of available options on the [Azure Regions page](https://azure.microsoft.com/en-us/global-infrastructure/geographies/#geographies).